CATHOLIC VALUES COLUMNIST

 Despite growing up in a typical Polish Catholic family, Klimek didn’t have a very strong faith life and had a lukewarm approach to his faith as he completed high school and began attending DePaul University in Chicago.

 While at DePaul, Klimek developed a strong interest in politics.
 A political science major during the Iraq War, he hosted a weekly political talk radio show and served as a senator for the university’s student government.

 A talented writer, Klimek wrote for the student newspaper, The DePaulia, and was interested in the radical creative journalism known as “new journalism” where writers put themselves in the story using fiction writing techniques.

 In addition to his major, Klimek, a self-described film buff, picked up a minor in digital cinema, dreaming of using his writing talent to become an independent film maker someday.

 However, his primary focus remained politics.
 Hoping to attend law school after graduating from DePaul, his plan was to become a district attorney.
 Klimek completed internships for Sen. Richard Durbin in Chicago and ABC’s “This Week with George Stephanopoulos” in Washington.

-Klimek admitted that he was attracted to the superficial attraction of politics and the idea of entering politics one day.
+Klimek admitted he was attracted to the superficial attraction of politics and the idea of entering politics one day.
 That changed during his senior year when he read Wayne Weibel’s book “Medjugorje: The Message” about the alleged Marian apparitions in Medjugorje, Bosnia and Herzegovina.